Most Common Tips to Clear Blocked Drainage

-The warning signs are showing: sink takes longer to drain, water is pooling around your bathroom floor when you shower, strange, unpleasant odors from your kitchen and bathroom.
-Those are all the signs of having a clogged drainage system.
-Then, one day, your drain is completely blocked!
+Do you know about the warning signs of a blocked drainage system?: sink takes longer to drain, water is pooling around your bathroom floor when you shower, and strange, unpleasant odors from your kitchen and bathroom.
+If you are experiencing these signs, you will surely have a clogged drainage system.
 This is something that must be dealt with quickly.
-Otherwise, your pipe can just snap or burst and you have a useless bathroom.
+Otherwise, your pipe can snap or burst, creating a huge mess later.

-So nothing happens when you removed the gunk and excess hair that’s built up the surface of the drain.
-You tried using liquid plumber and plunger, but no good.
-Don’t lose hope.
+You may have tried all possible ways to clear that nasty blocked drain.
+Some try removing the gunk and excess hair built up on the surface of the drain.
+While some others try flushing baking soda and vinegar too.
+If it is a serious drain blockage, these methods may not work.
+So, don’t lose hope.
 Before contacting that expensive emergency plumber, here are the 10 most common tips and tricks to clear blocked drainage.

 Bent Wire Hanger

-This sounds simple but it is surprisingly effective.
+This sounds simple, but it is surprisingly effective.
 As best as you can, straighten your regular wire coat hanger.
 Then, create a small hook by bending one end over.
 Then, start fishing by pushing it past the drain cover.
 That way, you will be able to get all sorts of nasty junk and hair out of the drain.
-The goal here is to pull all the gunk out, and not pushing it further.
-After getting as much junk as you can, run the hot water so it clears things up nicely.
+The goal here is to pull all the gunk out and not push it further.
+Run the hot water after getting as much junk as possible, so it clears things up nicely.

 Wet & Dry Vacuum

 Another great tool to unclog drains is by using a wet & dry shop vacuum.
-The first thing to do is to set it to vacuum liquids and covering up the vent to prevent a mess.
+The first thing to do is set it to vacuum liquids and cover up the vent to prevent a mess.
 Next is to create the tightest seal possible over the drain.
 You can get creative with this, such as adapting an old plunger head for this purpose.
-Turn the vacuum on its highest setting so it is powerful enough to draw the clog up the pipe and into the vacuum bag.
+Finally, turn the vacuum on its highest setting, so it is powerful enough to draw the clog up the pipe and into the vacuum bag.
 Although it doesn’t always work, it is worth the shot.

 Cleaning the Pipe

-This job is easy and doesn’t require you to ask help from plumbers.
-Put an empty bucket underneath the U-shaped pipe below the sink.
-That bucket will be used to collect the water and junk that will spill.
-Take a plumber’s wrench, loosen the slip nuts at both ends of the pipe.
+This job is easy and doesn’t require you to ask for help from plumbers.
+First, put an empty bucket underneath the U-shaped pipe below the sink.
+That bucket will collect the water and junk that will spill.
+Next, take a plumber’s wrench, and loosen the slip nuts at both ends of the pipe.
 You can do this operation by hand.

 After freeing the trap, remove it and turn it upside down, emptying all contents into the bucket.
 You may also fish around inside it for debris if necessary.
-Do the same job for the pipes that were holding it.
+Next, do the same job for the pipes that were holding it.
 You can also use an old toothbrush to get tough junk out.
-Then, rinse the traip with water and put it all back together.
+Then, rinse it with water and put it all back together.
 This will usually do the trick.

+You can use other options to clear blocked drains that are enzymatic or biological cleaners that use natural bacteria to remove clogs.
 This trick works best in a clogged toilet.
-Just pour ¼ cup of dish detergent in the bowl, while boiling some water on the side.
+Just pour ¼ cup of dish detergent into the bowl while boiling some water on the side.
 The dish detergent will act as a lubricant and aid in breaking up any greasy residue.
 Next, pour hot water down and start plunging.
-In the event that the plunger doesn’t work, rubber gloves are your next option.
+If the plunger doesn’t work, rubber gloves are your next option.